Skip to main content

 PropertyDescriptionEnv variableDefault value

 versionConfig file version.
-0.4 is the only available value.
+0.7 is the only available value with a retro compatibility on 0.5 and 0.4.

-enabled_servicesEnabled services (indexer, janitor, metastore, searcher)QW_ENABLED_SERVICESall services enabled
+enabled_servicesEnabled services (control_plane, indexer, janitor, metastore, searcher)QW_ENABLED_SERVICESall services

 listen_addressThe IP address or hostname that Quickwit service binds to for starting REST and GRPC server and connecting this node to other nodes.
 By default, Quickwit binds itself to 127.0.0.1 (localhost).
 This default is not valid when trying to form a cluster.QW_LISTEN_ADDRESS127.0.0.1